matthewoden/keyevents-npm/README.md

 Usage
 -----

 This mixin maps an object's keys to keyboard keys (named as shown below).
 On keydown, it returns the method assigned.
-Listeners are created on componentWillMount and destroyed on componentWillUnmount.
+Listeners are handled via React lifecycle methods, so your KeyEvents are ready with your component, and clean up nicely.

 ### Example